tddyer/i-am-rich/README.md

 # Overview

-A clone of the famous "I Am Rich" iOS mobile app by Armin Heinrich that was famous for having an extremely high price while ironically doing absolutely nothing except display an icon (more info: https://en.wikipedia.org/wiki/I_Am_Rich).
-For Heinrich, this was a genious idea to scam rich people looking for a way to show off their wealth.
+A clone of the notorious "I Am Rich" iOS mobile app developed by Armin Heinrich that was famous for having an extremely high price while ironically doing absolutely nothing except display a single icon (for more info: https://en.wikipedia.org/wiki/I_Am_Rich).
+For Heinrich, this was a genious idea to scam wealthy people looking for a way to show off their wealth (or naive children wanting expensive things).
 For me, it serves as a good template to relearn the basics of Flutter for mobile app development.

 # Directories